 There's no single federal statute the US government can use to prosecute pyramid schemes.
 However, the Federal Trade Commission has occasionally prosecuted pyramid schemes as deceptive trade practices, or fraud.
 Additionally, each state has its own set of laws designed to combat pyramid schemes, such as this one from Texas.
 Many require the pyramid scheme promoters to pay fines, or spend time in prison if convicted.

 If you're facing allegations of operating a pyramid scheme, you could be charged under a variety of state and federal laws.
 You have many important rights and constitutional protections which, if violated, could lead to a dismissal of charges or an acquittal.
-The most important step you can take is to hire an experienced criminal defense attorney who can start advocating for you from the very start of your case.
-Contact one today for a free case review.
+The most important step you can take is to contact an experienced criminal defense attorney who can start advocating for you from the very start of your case.